avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

     ) external;

     /**
+     * @notice Updates the uptime of a validator for a given validation ID
+     * @param nodeID The ID of the node to update the uptime for
+     * @param messageIndex The index of the Warp message to be received providing the uptime proof */ function updateUptime( bytes memory nodeID, uint32 messageIndex
+    ) external returns (ValidatorUptimeInfo memory);

+    /**
      * @notice Initiate a validator weight update by issuing a SetL1ValidatorWeightTx Warp message.
      * If the weight is 0, this initiates the removal of the validator from the L1.
 An uptime proof can be
      * included.
 This proof might be required to claim validator rewards (handled by the security module).